nim-lang/Nim/doc/docgen.rst

 The *Nim compiler* also has support for RST (reStructuredText) files with the `rst2html`:option: and `rst2tex`:option: commands.
-Documents like this one are initially written in a dialect of RST which adds support for nim source code highlighting with the ``.. code-block:: nim`` prefix. ``code-block`` also supports highlighting of C++ and some other c-like languages.
+Documents like this one are initially written in a dialect of RST which adds support for Nim source code highlighting with the ``.. code-block:: nim`` prefix. ``code-block`` also supports highlighting of a few other languages supported by the `packages/docutils/highlite module <highlite.html>`_.

 Usage: